 The actual control is modeled with Simulink, transferred via a Simulink target by means of autocode generation in C-code and integrated into the controller as a realtime task.
 From measured data, the software computes the actual status of the overall system.
 The system can be seen as a three-dimensional, inverse pendulum.
 The pitch and roll angle are determined by a position scanner.
 Two PD controllers provide the necessary pulses for the stabilizing drive.
 These pulses are then converted by three omnidirectional drive wheels, each offset at 120° in a circle, into mechanical motion relative to the spherical surface.

-Highly Dynamic and accurate
+Highly Dynamic And Accurate

-A further advantage for fast, dynamic corrections is the fact that miniature motors, especially electronically commutated variants, are generally able to withstand considerable overload for shortperiods of time.
+A further advantage for fast, dynamic corrections is the fact that miniature motors, especially electronically commutated variants, are generally able to withstand considerable overload for short periods of time.
 Due to the low volume, the heat radiating to the surface is comparatively high; the thermal capacity of the materials offers a further thermal buffer.
-The high efficiency of the unit, i.e. comparatively low power dissipation, enables such a high level of energy transfer above the rated output.
+The high efficiency of the unit, e.g. comparatively low power dissipation, enables such a high level of energy transfer above the rated output.
 In connection with the low level of moving mass, this performance virtually predestines the use of EC drives for highly dynamic functions.
 This is particularly the case when small installation spaces and/or very low inertial masses, e.g. on the tip of cantilever arms or robotic arms, are necessary.